anandarizkyrm/UI_mitramas/README.md

 ### How To Use

-- run web app: `npm start`, Open [ http://localhost:5173](http://localhost:5173) to view it in the browser.
+- run web app: `npm run dev`, Open [ http://localhost:5173](http://localhost:5173) to view it in the browser.